SleepyLe0/SRE-Ansible/README.md

 ⚠️ **Storage**: Uses Docker volumes instead of Dell EMC SAN (due to compatibility issues) ⚠️ **Container Restart**: Docker restart policies may not trigger as expected; use orchestration (Kubernetes/Swarm) for production
-⚠️ **Single VM**: No horizontal scaling; consider load balancing for production
+⚠️ **Single VM**: No horizontal scaling; consider load balancing for production ⚠️ **No Alertmanager**: Current setup focuses on metrics collection; add Alertmanager for production alerting

 ---